venkateswari4/miniproject/Reqirements/README.md

 search:Will be able to search for user information. withdraw:Users will be able to withdraw their amount.
 ## Defining Our System
+The system will be able to maintain and manage the user bank information in easy way.

 ## SWOT ANALYSIS
 ![SWOT-Sample](Link to Pic)